MID DEVON could land a share of a £1million funding pot aimed at boosting town centre shopping, it was claimed this week.

 The Government is now looking for 12 town team pilot schemes in England with the project worth just under £85,000 for each area selected.

-The idea is to encourage local partnerships and consortiums to come up with innovative ideas of their own about how to transform their local high street into a social place bust-ling with people, services and jobs.
+The idea is to encourage local partnerships and consortiums to come up with innovative ideas of their own about how to transform their local high street into a social place bust-ling with people,

 Towns that are selected would become Portas Pilots with the money helping to regenerate their high streets.